-- Patient visits are for annual checkups, cancer screening, menstrual disorders, vaginitis (inflammation of vaginal tissue), treatment of abnormal Pap smears, osteoporosis (reduction in bone mass) and the management of menopause, pregnancy and reproductive management. - Ob/gyns traditionally provide the initial evaluation for women and their partners who seek infertility assistance.
-Ovulatory drugs and intrauterine insemination (IUI) are common treatments of these cases along with embryo transfer procedures. - Osteoporosis and incontinence have become frequent diagnoses as the female population ages.
-Early identification and treatment of these conditions will both improve women's health and help reduce overall costs of treatment. - Sterilization is a frequently performed surgical procedure. - Hysterectomy, one of the most commonly performed surgical procedures, is increasingly performed using a laparoscopic approach. - The trend to move hospital-based procedures to an office or clinical setting is continuing as seen with the endometrial ablation procedure.
+- Patient visits are for annual checkups, cancer screening, menstrual disorders, vaginitis (inflammation of vaginal tissue), treatment of abnormal Pap smears, osteoporosis (reduction in bone mass) and the management of menopause, pregnancy and reproductive management. - We estimate that approximately one-third of the office visits to ob/gyns are patients seeking diagnosis and treatment for the symptoms of abnormal uterine bleeding. - Ob/gyns traditionally provide the initial evaluation for women and their partners who seek infertility assistance.
+Ovulatory drugs and intrauterine insemination (IUI) are common treatments in these cases along with embryo transfer procedures. - IVF is performed by reproductive endocrinologists, a subgroup of ob/gyns, along with partner embryologists. - Osteoporosis and incontinence have become frequent diagnoses as the female population ages.
+Early identification and treatment of these conditions will both improve women's health and help reduce overall costs of treatment. - Sterilization is a frequently performed surgical procedure. - Hysterectomy, one of the most commonly performed surgical procedures, is increasingly performed using a laparoscopic approach. - The trend to move hospital-based procedures to an office or clinical setting is continuing as a method to reduce cost to the healthcare system while maintaining positive clinical outcomes.